AtheMathmo/rusty-machine/DEVELOPMENT.md

         <td>0.2.0</td><td><ul><li>More advanced GD algorithms.</li><li>Optimization</li><li>Bug fixes</li></ul></td><td></td>
     </tr>
 </table>

+For Coordinate descent I will follow the algorithm defined in [this paper](http://www.loshchilov.com/publications/GECCO2011_AdaptiveCoordinateDescent.pdf).

 *Note*: Regularization has been pushed back as it will require careful planning.
 I plan to implement the other features first and then try to round off the 0.2.0 release with regularization.